-- Red steady: power is being supplied to the camera, the system is loading. - Blue steady: the system loading is complete; the camera is ready to be configured through the web interface. - Blinking violet: the camera's firmware is updating.
-Do not switch off the camera and do not close a browser's window till the process completing. - Unlit: power is not supplied to the camera or the LED indicator is turned off.
+Red steady: power is being supplied to the camera, the system is loading.

+- Blue steady: the system loading is complete; the camera is ready to be configured through the web interface. - Blinking blue and red in turn: the camera firmware is updating.
+Do not switch off the camera and do not close a browser window before the process completing. - Unlit: power is not supplied to the camera or the LED indicator is turned off by the camera settings.